 Is there a process to determine whether prospective candidates are qualified?
 Be wary of a franchisor that rushes the process or doesn’t seem to have established procedures for selecting prospective franchisees.
 A credible franchise organization is looking for long-term relationships and win-win situations, so they will likely have requirements that you need to meet.
 Look for in-depth consultations with development teams and a step-by-step process that includes options for face-to-face meetings and onsite visits for serious candidates.

 Pursue Opportunities with Proven Stability

 Ultimately, evaluating franchise opportunities thoroughly before jumping in is crucial.
-If you’re interested in owning a business in the a home services field, look at the franchise options within the well-established, award-winning brands under Neighborly.
-We have franchising opportunities in many different home service niches, as well as the expertise to guide you every step of the way.
+If you’re interested in owning a business in the recession-resistant home services field, look at the franchise options within the well-established, award-winning brands under Neighborly.
+We have franchising opportunities in many different home service niches, mostly all considered essential, as well as the expertise to guide you every step of the way.
 Here are just a few Neighborly perks: